I got myself the MouldKing 13106 Forklift, which is based on the MOC 3681 by KevinMoo and wanted to share my impressions with you.

 The set comes with “New PowerModule 4.0″, which means it supports proportional output.
 If you use the new joystick controller (like I do in the video) or use the app, you can have smooth controls of the motors and not just binary 0% or 100% throttle as with the standard remote.

 As you can see, I actually put on some of the stickers.
 Some purists never do anything like this, because they argue that after some time the stickers start peeling off and look used.
-This is certainly a good point if you are building a sports-car – with a Forklift however, I would argue used stickers add to the looks.
+This is certainly a good point if you are building a sports-car – with a Forklift however, I would argue broken stickers add to the looks.

 Manual errata & comments

 Generally, I prefer the Mould King manual to the original by Kevin Moo as I like renderings more than photographs.
 However, its nice to have the original at hand if something looks fishy.
 While building, I noticed the following:

 Step 34: Cable-management is almost completely skipped in the manual.
 I laid all cables through the opening behind the threads.
 This keeps them out of the way later.
 The fiddle through the cables of the motors, that you add at steps 52 & 55.

 Step 100: The battery-box position is wrong.
 It will collide with the bar you added at step 96.
 To make it fit, just rotate the battery-box by 180°.